What requirements do I have to meet for SSI Disability eligibility?

 If an SSI applicant is a noncitizen and has a sponsor in the U.S. the sponsor’s assets count as the SSI applicant’s.
 If an SSI recipient has been receiving SSI since January 1974 and has an Essential Person, the Essential Person’s assets count toward the SSI recipient’s resource limit.

 If you qualify based on your medical condition, your living arrangement, your citizen or immigration status, and your resources, then you must pass the income test.
 Many types of income are excluded when totaling countable income.
-To receive federal SSI benefits you must have total countable income of less than $735 monthly if you are an individual or $1,103 if you and your spouse both qualify for SSI based either on disability or age.
+In 2018, to receive federal SSI benefits you must have total countable income of less than $750 monthly if you are an individual or less than $1,125 if you and your spouse both qualify for SSI based either on disability or age.
 If you live in a state that supplements SSI, you may qualify for a state supplement even though your income is above the federal allowable amount.

 The Next Step, Calculating Payment

 If you meet the SSI eligibility requirements, including income, then the amount of your benefit is calculated based on the amount of your countable income, including in-kind and deemed income.
 Depending on your income, your monthly federal SSI payment could be any amount from $1 to the maximum benefit of $750 for an individual or $1,125 for an eligible couple.
 See our articles Why Will Social Security Ask about My Living Arrangements When I Am Applying for SSI Disability? and Why Do I Have to Give Information about My Family’s Income and Assets When I Apply for SSI Benefits? for more information about in-kind and deemed income.